 Step 4: After installing the app, tap on the “Install” option to install the Audible app on your device again.
 Launch the Audible app and see if the crashing problem is fixed.

-Suppose, for some reason you cannot get the Audible app crashing fixed.
-In that case, you have an option to play your audiobooks using alternative media playing applications such as VLC, PotPlayer, etc. This way, you do not have to worry about your crashing Audible app.
+Suppose, for some reason, you cannot get the Audible app crashing fixed.
+In that case, you have the option to play your audiobooks using alternative media playing applications such as VLC, PotPlayer, etc. This way, you do not have to worry about your crashing Audible app.
 However, you need to download and convert the AA/AAX Audible audiobooks to MP3 and other compatible audio formats.
-Remember, Audible audiobooks are encrypted and copy protected.
+Remember, Audible audiobooks are encrypted and copy-protected.
 That means that one cannot download or play Audible audiobooks on unauthorized applications.

 Guide: How to Convert Audible Audiobooks for Offline Playback

 First, sync your Audible audiobooks to iTunes and follow the step-by-step guide below.